 On this dayNov 30, 2010

-California Defends Prison Conditions Ruled Inhumane by Federal Court
+California Defends Prison Conditions Ruled Inhumane by the U.S. Supreme Court

 On November 30, 2010, the United States Supreme Court heard arguments in Brown v.
 Plata, a case challenging overcrowded and dangerous prison conditions in California.
 Officials arguing for the state urged the Court to overturn a lower federal court’s decision that conditions were so dire in the state prisons that large numbers of prisoners had to be released to improve safety and meet constitutional requirements.